ahawkins/api_guides/readme.md

 ## Linking

-You can also link to sections, documents, or references through out your documentation.
-Each element will be given an ID which you can use to create an anchor link for.
+You can also link to sections, documents, or references throughout your documentation.
+Each element will be given an ID that you can use to create an anchor link for.
 They are prefaced with `d`, `s` or `r` depending on what they are.
 This is to prevent duplication.
 The titles are are dasherized aka permalinks.
 Here are some examples: